 Chef Vonda McPherson is a force to be reckoned with.
-Twenty years ago, she was the only African-American woman selling pulmonary stints to cardiologists and made a lot of money doing so.
+Twenty years ago, she was the only African American woman selling pulmonary stints to cardiologists and made a lot of money doing so.
 However, one day she had an epiphany that she could make more money working for herself.

-Her first restaurant was a barbeque joint in Elizabeth, N.J.
-McPherson connected with two great women (one has since passed away and the other still works for her to this day) to develop the recipes that put her on the culinary road to success.
+Her first restaurant was a barbeque joint in Elizabeth, New Jersey, McPherson connected with two great women (one has since passed away and the other still works for her to this day) to develop the recipes that put her on the culinary road to success.

 Both businesses attribute social media and word-of-mouth to their huge success.
 McPherson's customer roster includes Nancy Cantor, the Chancellor of Rutgers University and Queen Latifah (McPherson catered the food for the repass of Rita Owens, Queen Latifah’s mother).
 “Our food is very clean and light,” McPherson shares.
 “The beautiful thing about it is I love what I do.”

 It’s this love that drives McPherson to work with and educate others.
 Just as the two women who influenced and guided her earlier in her career, she continues this spirit of kinship to inspire the younger generations in her community.
 That’s why she regularly goes out into the community to teach in local schools.
 She also takes young people in, employs them and teaches them the business.

 The mark of a great boss and a phenomenal community leader means two things to McPherson with the first being to bring everything (all lessons learned) back to share it with her employees so they can be empowered and second is that she must continue to learn and grow.
 These things, that are always wrapped in love, are undoubtingly the things that will attribute to McPherson's legacy and longevity in the Newark community.